 We have incurred and continue to incur costs to address soil and groundwater contamination at some of our locations, including legacy contamination at properties that we have acquired.
-A number of our properties are currently undergoing remediation, in some instances funded by prior owners or operators contractually obligated to do so.
+A number of our properties are what is currently undergoing remediation, in some instances funded by prior owners or operators contractually obligated to do so.
 To date, no material issues have arisen with respect to such prior owners or operators addressing such remediation, although there is no assurance that this will continue to be the case.
 In addition, we have been subject to proceedings by regulatory authorities for alleged violations of environmental and safety laws and regulations.
 We do not expect any of these liabilities or proceedings of which we are aware to result in material costs to, or disruptions of, our business or operations.

-Transportation of our products by truck are subject to regulations promulgated under the Federal Motor Carrier Safety Act.
+Transportation of our products by truck is subject to regulations promulgated under the Federal Motor Carrier Safety Act.
 These regulations cover the transportation of hazardous materials and are administered by the United States Department of Transportation or similar state agencies.
 Several of our oil terminals are governed under the United States Coast Guard operations Oversite, Federal OPA 90 FRP programs and Federal Spill Prevention Control and Countermeasure programs.
 All of our propane bulk terminals are governed under Homeland Security Chemical Facility Anti-Terrorism Standards programs.
 We conduct ongoing training programs to help ensure that our operations are in compliance with applicable regulations.
 We maintain various permits that are necessary to operate some of our facilities, some of which may be material to our operations.

 There is increasing attention in the United States and worldwide concerning the issue of climate change and the effect of emissions of greenhouse gases ("GHG"), in particular from the combustion of fossil fuels.
-Federal, regional and state regulatory authorities in many jurisdictions have begun taking steps to regulate GHG emissions.
+Federal, regional and state regulatory authorities in many jurisdictions have begun taking steps to regulate GHG emissions including proposals that encourage homeowners to switch to alternate sources of energy than those we sell.